Unity-Resource-Pack/Unity/README.md

 Updates
 ------
 Life has been keeping me quite busy these days and I have found myself with less and less free time to work on the Unity pack with each passing day.
-To solve that problem, I have opened a repo for anyone to contribute to (thanks to VapourDrive for the idea).
+To solve that problem, I have opened a repo for anyone to contribute to.

 Not all submitted textures will be merged.
 If I feel your textures do not fit with my current design aesthetic, I simply can't include them.
 The entire point of Unity is to maintain a unified look.
 Please do not feel discouraged if your textures aren't used; it doesn't mean they're bad, they just don't match my style.

-Please note that not all textures have been updated for 1.7.10 nor have they been updated for their latest mod versions.
+Please note that not all textures have been updated for 1.10.2 nor have they been updated for their latest mod versions.
 I will be adding version notes shortly to hopefully keep things organized.

 Tutorials
 ------